jlangch/venice/doc/readme/intro-functional.md

 ### Recursion

 Recursion is the process in which a function calls itself as a subroutine.
-Recursion is often used in place of traditional looping constructs in *Functional Programming*.
+Recursion is often used in place of traditional looping constructs in Functional Programming.

 *Tail Recursion:*

-*Tail Recursion* is a specific form of recursion where the recursive call is the last operation in the function, allowing for optimization by the compiler to prevent stack overflow.
+Tail Recursion is a specific form of recursion where the recursive call is the last operation in the function, allowing for optimization by the compiler to prevent stack overflow.